11 video game marketing campaigns we love (2025 update)

 The unusual mix of demon slaying and chocolate munching caught the press’s attention, with everything from PCGames to Techrader and the NME popping along to see what the despicable treats tasted like.

-While we’re sure this chocolate shop alone wasn’t the only contributing factor behind the tremendous success of Diablo IV, which rapidly surpassed $666 Million in sales and broke several sales records for Blizzard, it indeed must have made a significant impact.
+While we’re sure this chocolate shop alone wasn’t the only contributing factor behind Diablo IV’s tremendous success, which rapidly surpassed $666 million in sales and broke several sales records for Blizzard, it will have made a significant impact.

 As the sequel to one of the most acclaimed first-person shooters of all time, Bioshock 2 had Big Daddy-sized shoes to fill.
 Fans were desperate for information, too, as the game had already been teased via a hidden trailer in the PlayStation 3 version of the original BioShock.